 Even at $40/month for a basic CRM seat, the ROI on this role is increasingly easy to justify.
 A modern marketing lead doesn’t just create content—they manage systems, measure ROI, and translate performance into action.

 Here’s where the gap usually appears: the asks on marketing are out of proportion with the people and systems in place.
 That disconnect results in fire drills, burnout, or—in many cases—missed opportunities.
+It also means knowing whether that team is built for the work it’s being asked to do—especially with the pace of content, campaigns, and channels accelerating.
+AI tools can help rebalance workloads, but only if the team has the skills and time to adopt them.
+That requires honest assessment and intention, not assumption

 A modern marketing team needs scalable systems (automation, analytics, CRM) and realistic expectations around project volume.
 The best way to manage this?
 Documentation.